 Understanding Crib Safety Standards

-When selecting a crib for your baby, it’s crucial to ensure it meets the crib safety standards.
+When selecting a crib for your baby make sure it meets the crib safety standards.
 These regulations are designed to protect your child from potential hazards and provide a safe sleep environment.

 Cribs must have slats that are no more than 2 ⅜ inches (6 centimeters) apart to prevent a baby’s head from becoming trapped.
 Additionally, the crib should not have any missing or broken hardware and should not have cutouts in the headboard or footboard.